 - restricted opportunities to enrich and extend learning outside of school.

-An annual Pupil Premium Statement is produced with details of the pupil premium funding allocated to our school, proposed spending of the allocated funding and priorities for the current academic year, along with the impact of the pupil premium funding on pupil attainment and progress during the previous academic year.
-This will serve as an annual report to parents and carers on how the pupil premium funding has been used to support disadvantaged pupils.
+A 3-year Pupil Premium Strategy Statement is produced with details of the pupil premium funding allocated to our school, proposed spending of the allocated funding and priorities for the current academic year, along with the impact of the pupil premium funding on attainment and progress during the previous academic year.
+This serves as a report about how the pupil premium funding has been used to implement strategies to support disadvantaged pupils.
 The Pupil Premium Strategy Statement is a 3-year plan.
 However, it is reviewed on a termly basis and updated annually to reflect the impact of chosen actions on pupil outcomes.
 Please see below: